-Alioune Niang serves as an educational assistant for the Protest, Provocation and Propaganda project.
+Alioune Niang serves as an educational consultant at ufuq.de’s Berlin office for pedagogy between Islam, anti-Muslim racism and Islamism and in charge of the development and implementation of trainings for educators.
 He studied law at Cheikh Anta Diop University in Dakar as well as history and Romance studies at the University of Bremen.

 For the association Arbeit und Leben (Bremen), he was involved in adult civic education with a focus on Africa and perceptions of Africa in Germany.
 He also works as a consultant on the topics of Islam and migration for various institutions.
 He was a board member of SCHURA Bremen, the umbrella organization for Islamic organisations in Bremen.